joshuacrull/Managing-Certificates-with-OpenSSL/README.md

 1. To generate the CSR, use the following command:

-   - openssl req -new -key corp.515support.com.key -out corp.515support.com.csr
+   - openssl req -new -key threathunter.key -out threathunter.csr

 2. You can verify the certificate request with this command:
-   - openssl req -text -in corp.515support.com.csr -noout -verify
+   - openssl req -text -in threathunter.csr -noout -verify

 4. To view the CSR that would be sent to the certificate authority, use the following command:

-   - cat corp.515support.com.csr
+   - cat threathunter.csr

 Now you have successfully generated a Certificate Signing Request (CSR) and can review its content.
 The CSR is a crucial step in obtaining a digital certificate for your server or application.